falondarville/falondarville/README.md

 **Engineering Manager, Cisco**
 * Optimized deployment time from 48 hours to 14.5 hours (33.5 hours of decreased customer impact)
-* Increased the high function of the App Deployment team by simplifying processes
+* Increased the high function of the App Deployment team by simplifying processes - higher requirements for engineers, increased technical maturity.
 * Built a streamlined intake process for the team's many functions.
 Moved the team from wiki status to Jira status - our customers can self-serve status.
 * Lead with resiliency, empathy, and rigor